American Association of Healthcare Executives

 Policy Position

-The American College of Healthcare Executives believes all healthcare executives should work to increase the supply of available organs, eyes, tissues, blood and blood stem cells (marrow, peripheral blood and umbilical cord blood) for transplantation.
+The American College of Healthcare Executives believes all healthcare executives should work to increase the number of available organs, eyes, tissues, blood and blood stem cells (marrow, peripheral blood and umbilical cord blood) for transplantation.
 ACHE recognizes donation as a critical component of lifesaving technology and end-of-life decision making and supports voluntary efforts to increase organ, eye, tissue, blood and blood stem cells availability (see related Ethical Policy Statement: “Decisions Near the End of Life”).

 As business and community leaders, healthcare executives have the influence and credibility to motivate individuals and families to consider the donation of organs, eyes, tissues, blood and blood stem cells.
 As healthcare professionals, it is part of their responsibility to do everything possible to honor someone’s wishes to be a donor.
 ACHE encourages its members to actively pursue the following: